knoup/xviii/assets/units/README.txt

 UNIT DEFINITION

 as the first line in the file.
+The name of the file will serve as the unit's ID, the name with which you will be able to define bonuses.

 NATION:
 {